 Beekeeping at City

-The roof of Innovation Centre now houses City’s beehives.
-City has had its own vegetable garden for the past several years now, and already has one green roof (on top of the performance theatre in College Building) and a green wall (in the College Courtyard).
+The roof of University building now houses City’s beehives.
+City will have its own vegetable garden soon, and already has one green roof (on top of the performance theatre in College Building) and a green wall (in the College Courtyard).
 The beehives will help to raise awareness with City staff, students and the local community about the importance of protecting our biodiversity and bees in particular.

 The staff and student Bee Team are responsible for looking after the hives and harvesting the honey (around 10-20 kg a year).

 If you want to learn how to work with bees and are interested in joining the Bee Team, please email firstname.lastname@example.org.

 The beehives are supervised by professional beekeeper Dr Luke Dixon of Urban & Community Beekeeping, who is an expert in rooftop and urban beekeeping and a member of the British Beekeepers Association.

 Dr Dixon provides training for staff and students so they can learn how to manage a hive.

 - In the UK alone, bees contribute £200m a year to the economy through pollination.
 In all, bees play a crucial role in pollinating some 90 commercial crops worldwide.

 - The British Beekeepers Association estimates that if people were to take over the job of pollination from bees in the UK, it would require a workforce of 30 million.

 A bit about bees